-The IPHC recommended an allocation to Area 2A that would provide a TCEY of 1,650,000 lb (748.43 mt) with a combined commercial, subsistence, and recreational catch limit of 1,500,000 lb (680.39 mt).
-This allocation is larger than the catch limit that would apply to Area 2A under the adopted fishing intensity of F42 percent and the proportion of the stock as estimated from the FISS under the current interim management procedure.
-To achieve the Area 2A and Area 2B allocations and still maintain the target coastwide fishing intensity of F42, the IPHC recommended an overall reduction in catch limits in other IPHC regulatory areas in U.S. waters that are intended to maintain total mortality to the adopted fishing intensity of F42 percent.
-After the allocations for Areas 2A and
+The IPHC recommended an allocation to Area 2A that would provide a TCEY of 1,650,000 lb (748 mt) with a combined commercial, tribal, and recreational catch limit of 1,490,000 lb (676 mt).
+This allocation is larger than the catch limit that would apply to Area 2A under the adopted fishing intensity of F43 percent and the proportion of the stock as estimated from the FISS under the current interim management procedure.
+To achieve the Area 2A and Area 2B allocations and still maintain the target coastwide fishing intensity of F43 percent, the IPHC recommended an overall reduction in catch limits in other IPHC regulatory areas in U.S. waters that are intended to maintain total mortality to the adopted fishing intensity of F43 percent.

-2B are accounted for, the IPHC apportioned the remaining TCEY to the Alaska regulatory areas (Areas 2C through Area 4) after considering the distribution of harvestable biomass of halibut based on the Fisherv Independent Setline Survey, as well as 2019 harvest rates, the recommendations from the IPHC's advisory boards, public input, and social and economic factors.
-The only U.S. area with an increased TCEY relative to 2019 is Area 3B (+7.6 percent; see Table 1).
-Information from the Fishery Independent Setline Survey indicated a higher amount of harvestable biomass of halibut in Area 3B in 2020 relative to 2019.
-Areas 2C, 3A, 4A, 4B, and 4CDE received decreases over 2019 levels that ranged from -2.5 percent in Areas 4CDE to

-- 9.8 percent in Area 4A.
-The IPHC determined that the 2020 catch limit recommendations are consistent with its conservation objectives for the halibut stock and its management objectives for the halibut fisheries.
+After the allocations for Areas 2A and 2B are accounted for, the IPHC apportioned the remaining TCEY to the Alaska regulatory areas (Areas 2C through Area 4) after considering the distribution of harvestable biomass of halibut based on the FISS, as well as 2021 harvest rates, the recommendations from the IPHC's advisory boards, public input, and social and economic factors.
+All U.S. areas maintained or increased in TCEY relative to 2021 (see Table 1).
+The largest increase was 25 percent in Area 3B, while Areas 2C, 3A, 4A, 4B, and 4CDE received increases ranging from 1.9 percent to 3.9 percent relative to 2021.
+Area 2A received the same TCEY in 2022 as it did in 2021.
+The IPHC determined that the 2022 catch limit recommendations are consistent with its conservation objectives for the halibut stock and its management objectives for the halibut fisheries.

 The IPHC also considered the Catch Sharing Plan for Area 4CDE developed by the NPFMC in its catch limit recommendation.
-The Area 4CDE catch limit is determined by subtracting estimates of the Area 4CDE subsistence harvests, commercial discard mortality, and non-directed discard mortality of halibut over 26 inches from the area TCEY.
+The Area 4CDE catch limit is determined by subtracting estimates of the Area 4CDE subsistence harvests, commercial discard mortality, and non-directed discard mortality of halibut over 26 inches (66.0 cm) from the area TCEY.
 When the resulting Area 4CDE catch limit is greater than 1,657,600 lb (751.87 mt), a direct allocation of 80,000 lb (36.29 mt) is made to Area 4E to provide CDQ fishermen in that area with additional harvesting opportunity.
-After this 80,000 lb allocation is deducted from the catch limit, the remainder is divided among Areas 4C, 4D, and 4E according to the percentages specified in the CSP.
+After this 80,000 lb (36.29 mt) allocation is deducted from the catch limit, the remainder is divided among Areas 4C, 4D, and 4E according to the percentages specified in the CSP.
 Those percentages are 46.43 percent each to 4C and 4D, and 7.14 percent to 4E.
-For 2020, the IPHC recommended a catch limit for Area 4CDE of 1,730,000 lb (925.33 mt).
+For 2021, the IPHC recommended a catch limit for Area 4CDE of 2,060,000 lb (934 mt).